• Skip to primary navigation

 German Windbeutel filled with cherry sauce and whipped cream on a white dessert plate

-• Finally, mini Windbeutel are used to make a delicious Windbeutel dessert with quark cream and fresh berries.
+• Great for desserts too.
+Shape them small to build a pretty mini Windbeutel dessert with quark cream and fresh berries.

 Ingredients